The COVID-19 pandemic has shown, more than ever, the importance of being prepared for the unexpected, especially when it comes to business continuity.

 For example, if your business operates out of a storefront, keeping your storefront up and running is a critical area of your business success.
 Maybe you launch a new product that attracts more interest than you thought, and you need to deal with higher in-store traffic and a lack of products to satisfy the market.
 While it is a positive situation that will draw in more revenue, it can still have negative repercussions for your business if you don't deal with it when it happens.

-You can think of this stage as being similar to a risk assessment, but the possibilities are both positive and negative.
+You can think of this stage as similar to a risk assessment, but the possibilities are positive and negative.
 It may be helpful to meet with people who work in these critical areas and understand what they think may cause interruption to their job duties and barriers to their success.
-Ask them how they feel they will be impacted and how they would want to deal with each scenario.
+Ask them how they feel situations will impact them and how they would deal with each scenario.

-If you come up with a long list of threats, you can prioritize them based on their likelihood of occurring and how big their impact would be on your business.
+If you come up with a long list of threats, you can prioritize them based on their likelihood of occurring and how significant their impact would be on your business.